La Toya Jackson: 1988–1991: Public notoriety, abuse and exile from the Jackson family

-1992–2002: Further notoriety, financial difficulties, and escape
+1992–2002: Moulin Rouge cabaret, financial difficulties, and escape

 In 1992, Jackson signed a contract with the Moulin Rouge in Paris to star in her own revue, Formidable.
 Jackson was to perform two shows a night, six nights a week.
 Jackson was the highest-paid performer in the cabaret's history, earning a reported $5 million.
 Though Formidable was successful, selling out on most nights, Jackson departed half-way into her year-long contract owing the nightclub $550,000 in damages.
 In October 1992, while taping an Exotic Club Tour in Minneapolis Jackson approached sister Janet Jackson, also in town recording her fifth studio album with Jimmy Jam and Terry Lewis, to ask for help in escaping Gordon.
 Janet struck La Toya, accusing her elder sister of recording their conversation.

 In 1993 in their New York home, Gordon beat Jackson repeatedly with a heavy brass dining room chair, leaving Jackson with black eyes, swollen lip and chin "the size of a clenched fist", cuts requiring 12 mouth stitches and contusions on her face, arms, legs and back.
 Jackson lost consciousness during the beating, leading Gordon to believe she was dead.
 She recalled, "He called his friends and said, 'She's dead.
 I killed her,' because I was lying in a puddle of blood and I was out."
 Gordon was arrested but then released, claiming he beat Jackson in self-defense.

 In December 1993, Gordon hastily arranged a press conference in Tel Aviv, where he had Jackson read a statement claiming to believe the sex abuse allegation against her younger brother Michael might be true.
 This was an abrupt reversal of her previous defense of Michael against the charges.
 Gordon claimed La Toya had proof that she was prepared to disclose for a fee of $500,000.
 A bidding war between US and UK tabloids began, but fell through when they realized that her revelations were not what she had claimed them to be.
 According to La Toya, Gordon threatened to have siblings Michael and Janet killed if she did not follow his orders.
 In 1993, Jackson claimed her father sexually abused her and her sister as children while her mother Katherine enabled it.
 Rebbie called the police on her father over the sexual abuse, and Katherine told the police nothing happened.